 Ancient military historians report that the vast majority of battle killing happened, not during the actual battle, but only after one side had fled.
 Then they were killed from behind.

-would lower it and load it again.
-This is why many guns had several loads in
+After loading their musket, the soldier would bring it to his shoulders, but would not fire it.
+He could not bring himself to kill.
+After aiming it, he would lower it and load it again.
+This is why many guns had several loads in them; one had 23!

 It was not until the Second World War that someone carried out a careful investigation into the matter.
 U.S. Army Brig.
 Gen. S.L.A.
 Marshall commissioned a research group to find out what was going on.
 They learned that, in battle, only 15-20 percent of the soldiers fired at exposed enemy soldiers.